 The provisional outcome will be dependent on approval by the quality assurance panel.
 This is where two assessors who are independent to the assessment team review the report and ensure that they agree with the outcome and that the assessment has been conducted to meet JAG's standards.
 Once complete, the provisional report will be sent back to the service to confirm the factual accuracy of the report.
-The assessment administrator will then send the report to the scheme chair for final sign-off before it is to the service.
+The report is then sent to the scheme chair for final sign off before being sent to the service.